Beginner’s Guide to Domains, Hosting, and DNS

 What is domain privacy?

-Domain privacy protection hides your personal contact information (name, email, address) from public WHOIS databases, preventing spam and identity theft.
+It hides your personal contact information from public WHOIS databases.

 What’s the difference between a domain and a URL?